stackbit-projects/happy-zucchini-c02de/src/pages/index.md

     title: Latest Posts
 seo:
   title: Page Title With Relevant Keywords
+  description: >-
-  description: 'Tell your visitors a bit about this webpage and don''t forget to add '
+    Tell your visitors a bit about this webpage and don't forget to add a call to action
   extra:
     - name: 'og:type'
       value: website